vmikeska/myblog/input/posts/create-programming-blog-without-database-cms-static-site-generator.md

 Most successful blogs usually doesn't have very attractive design.
 Their design usually didn't experience a change in the last decade :)
 This blog post aims at programmers seeking the info how to create the blog technically.

+### What do you want
-Your blog should be hosted on a second level domain (like myblog.com), should have all the technical necessities, minimum setup, minimum maintenance and running costs as low as possible.
+Your blog should have a second level domain (like myblog.com), should have all the technical necessities, minimal setup, minimal maintenance and running costs as low as possible.

 This posts help you to make a setup like this: